Combine critical design conversations with cross-disciplinary studio work and speculative design thinking.

 - Business or design studio owner

 The MFA Design program welcomes students of all ages and backgrounds.
 While some have undergraduate degrees in design, just as many have experience in related or completely different fields.
 All of our applicants are interested in cross-disciplinary investigations and are excited to join a supportive design community.
-Placement in our program is largely based on the strength of your portfolio and transcripts.
+Admission to our program is largely based on the strength of your portfolio and transcripts.

 - Resume/curriculum vitae